 A degree-seeking student who wishes to withdraw from all courses during a given semester must complete a Complete Withdrawal Form and submit it to the Office of the Registrar.
 Forms are available on line, at deans’ offices, and in the Office of the Registrar.
 The deadline for complete withdrawal from all courses without academic penalty is the end of the ninth week of classes.
 Complete withdrawal after the ninth week requires a petition to the dean.

-All charges for courses from which the student withdraws are subject to the refund policy listed under Fees and Financial Regulations in this Bulletin.
+All charges for courses from which the student withdraws are subject to the refund policy found at the Registrar’s Office website.
 Failure to complete a Complete Withdrawal Form can result in an extended financial obligation and the recording of grades of F (Failure) or notations of Z (Unauthorized Withdrawal).

 The University is authorized to award the degree of Associate in General Studies under designated circumstances.
 This degree may be awarded to students in good standing who must leave GW after completing 60 credit hours in residence in a degree-granting GW school; students should consult the dean of their school about additional requirements for awarding of the Associate in General Studies.